1552 Broadway: 2000s to present

 The building and eight others were refinanced for $43 million in 2003.
 NorthStar Realty sold the building in 2005 to Riese Management for $48 million, a rate of 3970 $/ft2.
 By March 2011, Riese had placed the building for sale again, including the TGI Fridays restaurant at the base and the billboards above it.
 The building was sold that August to SL Green and Wharton Acquisitions for $136.6 million.
 The sale was valued at 9100 $/ft2, much higher than the average rate of 1000 $/ft2 for high-quality office buildings in New York City.
 The sale helped to clear the debt load of Riese, operator of the TGI Fridays.
 During TGI Fridays' occupancy, 1552 Broadway had become rundown and was indistinguishable from the other Times Square buildings with billboards.

 TGI Fridays closed in early 2012, and clothing retailer Express signed a lease for the storefront that May.
 Rogers Marvel Architects was subsequently hired to restore the building.
 The statues in the niches were subsequently removed for restoration in 2012, and SNA replaced the existing signs with a group of seven screens.
 The facade was also restored.
 Since the landmark designation prevented SL Green and Wharton from adding stories to 1552 Broadway, they leased 1560 Broadway and 155 West 46th Street, connecting the buildings internally.
 This arrangement allowed the owners to triple the size of the retail space without actually expanding 1552 Broadway.
 The restoration of 1552 Broadway was completed in 2014, and the Express store soft-opened that February.
 The owners acquired a $195 million loan for 1552 and 1560 Broadway from United Overseas Bank in 2017.
+The Express store closed in 2024 after Express filed for bankruptcy.